stegmaierj/Cellpose3D/README.md

 # Cellpose3D

-This repository contains code used for the 3D Cellpose approach proposed in [Preprint](https://arxiv.org/abs/2105.00794), which is an extension of the approach proposed by [Stringer et al.](https://doi.org/10.1038/s41592-020-01018-x).
+This repository contains code used for the 3D Cellpose approach proposed in a [Preprint](https://arxiv.org/abs/2105.00794), which is an extension of the approach proposed by [Stringer et al.](https://doi.org/10.1038/s41592-020-01018-x).

 Integrations are also available for the open-source applications [XPIWIT](https://github.com/stegmaierj/XPIWITPipelines) and [MorphographX](https://morphographx.org/), which allow an application of the proposed extension from graphical user interfaces without programming knowledge.